mostafatalebi/mosix-go-configmapper/README.md

 **If you use multiple input sources**
 When passing an array of inputs, they are checked in their respective order.
-If a value be found, the search stops and remaining input will not be checked.
+If a value be found, the search stops and remaining input will not be checked for that given key.

 ### Installation
 ```shell